edsu/inkdroid.org/about/index.md

   <figcaption>Photo by <a href="https://twitter.com/joshuatj/status/1063207047607410689">Joshua Ng</a></figcaption>
 </figure>

-Hi, my name is Ed Summers, and I am a [software developer] with two decades of [experience] working at the intersection of libraries, archives and the World Wide Web.
+Hi!
+My name is Ed Summers and this is my website.
+I'm a [software developer] with two decades of [experience] working at the intersection of libraries, archives and the World Wide Web.
 I study and work with the Web as a sociotechnical system, with an eye to its evolving architecture and practices of curation and preservation.
 I work at the [Maryland Institute for Technology in the Humanities] and am a PhD Candidate in the College of Information Studies at the University of Maryland.

 If you want to get in touch please email me at [ehs@pobox.com].
-You can also find me on Twitter as [\@edsu], Mastodon as [\@edsu@social.coop] and Scuttlebutt as \@n2ax/dvrm+u76UhEv6aN0MzlH0Zw7o0MOd5QIHjouSw=.ed25519
+You can also find me on fediverse at [\@edsu@social.coop].
+Once upon a time I was on Twitter as [\@edsu] which I don't actively use anymore.
+Sometimes I still dabble in Scuttlebutt as \@n2ax/dvrmlkjkjksjf:Sw=.ed25519

 #### Projects

-This is a list of projects that I'm actively working on.
-It's not meant to be a fine grained list of tasks--I use other collaborative tools like Trello and Asana for that.
-It's simply a place to write down the high level things that I'm actively engaged with, in an arbitrary order, so I can get them out of my head.
+This is a list of projects I'm working on at the moment.
+It's not meant to be a fine grained list of tasks--I use other collaborative tools for that.
+It's simply a place to write down the high level things that I'm actively engaged with, in an arbitrary order, so I can see them change over time.

+* Teaching Digital Curation: INST341
 * Documenting the Now Development
 * Unlocking the Airwaves Development
 * Lakeland Community Archive Development
-* SavePageNow Research
-* Enacting Appraisal (NSRL)
-* Computer Programming: Control, Structure and Ethics

 [software developer]: https://github.com/edsu
 [Maryland Institute for Technology in the Humanities]: http://mith.umd.edu